 - Basic life skills – parenting, nutrition, problem-solving

-The goal of the Aftercare Phase is to provide the opportunity and resources to achieve family self-sufficiency through personal responsibility by:
+The goal of the Phase 4 is to provide the opportunity and resources to achieve family self-sufficiency through personal responsibility by:

 - Strengthening safe, healthy, family relationships